8 months ago

 Take a Historical Tour

-If you are looking for a short-list of things to see, you should stop by the Capital Theatre, the Crossroads Village & Huckleberry Railroad, and the West Howell Cemetery, which dates all the way back to the 1700s.
+If you are looking for a short-list of things to see, you should stop by the Capitol Theatre, the Crossroads Village & Huckleberry Railroad, and the West Howell Cemetery, which dates all the way back to the 1700s.

 Yoga and Fitness

-That said, people in Fenton are starting to take a liking to this particular form of fitness, and fall is the ideal time to try your hand at outdoor yoga or even paddleboard yoga.
+That said, people in Fenton, MI are starting to take a liking to this particular form of fitness, and fall is the ideal time to try your hand at outdoor yoga, or even paddleboard yoga.

 For example, the University of Michigan (U of M) Museum of Art is only a short drive away.
 Likewise, the Flint Institute of Arts and the Eli & Edythe Broad Art Museum at Michigan State University (MSU) are less than a half an hour away by car.

 Ultimately, these are just the top three courses in the city.
 So, if you are interested in venturing further out, then you should check out the Springfield Oaks Golf Course in Davisburg, which is only a short drive away.

 Enjoy the Festivals

-Overall, events for the whole family are not too hard to find in Fenton, so get ready for some fall time fun with the entire crew.
+Overall, events for the whole family are not too hard to find in Fenton, MI, so get ready for some fall time fun with the entire crew.

 Finding things to do in Fenton this season, as you can see, will not be difficult at all.
 So, do not let this town’s rural surroundings fool you.

 That said, these are just a few things you can do in Fenton this fall.
 So, if you are looking for more fun things to do now that summer is over, do not hesitate to reach out to your neighbors or the friendly people in the front office of your manufactured home community.

-Fenton is one of the top recreational havens in Michigan.
+The city of Fenton is one of the top recreational havens in Michigan.
 Thus, it is not too surprising that people relocate to this amazing city of the lakes.
 If you happened to be one of the Fenton newcomers and you are wondering what exactly there is to do around these parts, well, wonder no more.

-That said, if you are ready to paint the town red, but do not know where to begin, that is perfectly okay.
-Navigating all the available outdoor spaces, your first day, or even week in town can be overwhelming, to say the least, but there is no need to panic; we can help.
-Here is a quick overview of the best outdoor spaces and parks in Fenton.
+So, if you are ready to paint the town red, but do not know where to begin, that is perfectly okay.
+Navigating all of the available outdoor spaces your first day, or even week, in town can be overwhelming, to say the least.
+With that said, there is no need to panic, because we are here to help.

 Best Nature Park